kadkhodaei-research-group/XIE-SPP/README.md

 ### 5. Re-training the model from the scratch (This section is partially completed)
+This section is useful for users who are interested to train our model on their dataset of interest.
+If you only need to use the trained model for synthesizability prediction, refer to sections 2 & 3.
 #### 5.1.
 How to obtain required data bases and packages
 Considering a path for all the necessary packages and databases.
 This is separate from when you install the NN Crystal Synthesizability Predictor package (Requires 200 GB)
 ```bash